awslabs/aws-iam-generator/README.md

 `policies:` is a dictionary of policy names.
 This assures they are kept unique within the account and generated CloudFormation template.

-`policy_file:` needs to be located in the `/policy/` directory, and would look something like this:
+`policy_file:` needs to be located in the configurable `POLICY_PATH` directory, and would look something like this:

 ```json
 {